Skip to main content

 tags=["source:eval", "campaign:q1"]

-Enteror,to turn a value into a chip - Use
+• Press Enter or , to turn a typed value into a filter chip

-This makes it easy to compare evaluation runs against real user traffic without touching your agent configuration.
+This makes it straightforward to compare evaluation runs against live user traffic, measure how different campaigns are using your agent, or isolate sessions from a specific team — without touching your agent configuration.

 Best Practices